britram/anti-pervasive/draft-barnes-pervasive-problem-00.md

 : The transmission of keying material for an encrypted communication from a collaborator to an attacker

 Content Exfiltration:
-: The transmission of the content of a communication from a collaborator to an attaker
+: The transmission of the content of a communication from a collaborator to an attacker

 Unwitting Collaborator:
 : A collaborator that provides information to the attacker not deliberately, but because the attacker has exploited some technology used by the collaborator.